Cowboys reportedly made Earl Thomas draft day trade offer to Seahawks, still interested

 Thomas has a connection to Dallas, having grown up in Texas and played for the Longhorns in Austin before being drafted by Seattle in the first round.

-Following the Seahawks game in Dallas last year, in which Seattle was eliminated from the playoff hunt by the Cowboys, Thomas visited the Cowboys locker room.
-He later said he would be fine if the Cowboys came and got him.
+Following the Seahawks game in Dallas last year, in which Seattle knocked Dallas out of the playoffs, Thomas visited the Cowboys locker room.

 They still might.
 According to David Moore of the Dallas Morning-News, the Cowboys might remain interested in Thomas even after going through the draft and not putting together a deal.